Updated April 6, 2020

 - Workers who are employed, but are not receiving income due to disruptions to their work situation due to COVID-19.

-All Canadians, whether they are eligible for Employment Insurance (EI) or not, will be able to receive the CERB retroactive to March 15, 2020.
-The CERB will last until October 3, 2020.
+Anyone who meets the above criteria and has a valid Social Security Number, whether they are eligible for Employment Insurance (EI) or not, will be able to receive the CERB retroactive to March 15, 2020.
+The CERB will run until October 3, 2020.

 Canadians who are already receiving regular EI or sickness benefits would continue to receive their benefits and should not apply for the CERB.
+Workers cannot receive both benefits at the same time.
 If, however, EI benefits end before October 3, 2020, individuals may apply for the CERB once EI benefits cease.
 Canadians who are eligible for EI regular and sickness benefits may still access normal EI benefits after the 4 months covered by CERB.
+At this time, all EI applications that have not already been processed are being rerouted into the CERB program.

-PooranLaw will continue to monitor the legislation as it develops.
+PooranLaw will continue to monitor the CERB as it develops and is implemented.

 The CERB will be taxed if and when recipients recover their income.